jaygoldman/supersidian/README.md

 --- Third level
 ```

-### 2. Supernote syncs notes into Dropbox
+### 2. Supernote syncs notes to your computer
-Your device must be configured to sync to Dropbox, which is currently the only support sync service (add an [Issue](https://github.com/jaygoldman/supersidian/issues) to request a new service).
-You can configure your Dropbox location in your .env file (see [Configuration](#configuration)).
-Typically, your notes will be in this location:
+Your device syncs notes to a local folder.
+Supersidian supports:
+- **Dropbox** (recommended) - Automatic cloud sync
+- **Local filesystem** - Manual file transfer or other sync methods

+Typically, your notes will be in:

 ```
 Dropbox/Supernote/Note/<YourFolderStructure>
 ```

+See [Plugin Architecture](#plugin-architecture) for more sync options.

 ### 3. Supersidian processes only updated `.note` files
 It compares modified timestamps and skips notes that haven’t changed relative to their Obsidian counterparts.